-This incredible temple complex perched on Shatrunjaya Hill seems to touch the sky.
+Palitana is an incredible temple complex perched on Shatrunjaya Hill that seems to touch the sky.
 The 3500 steps that lead to them take you on an inner journey while giving you time to enjoy the beauty of the landscape.

 The town of Palitana, at the foot of Shatrunjaya, was once the capital of a small princely state founded by a Gohil Rajput called Shahji.